-The carbonate group operates the "Qatar Stable Isotope Lab", which is equipped with new instrumentation purchased in part using research funds allocated to us by the Qatar Science and Technology Park (QSTP) in the framework of a $70 millions project on carbon capture and storage (QCCSRC).
+The carbonate group operates the "Qatar Stable Isotope Lab", which is equipped with new instrumentation purchased in part using research funds allocated to us by the Qatar Science and Technology Park (QSTP) in the framework of a $70 million project on carbon capture and storage.

-Dr. Adrian Muxworthy of IARC runs the palaeomagnetism laboratory allowing for the detailed analysis and characterisation of magnetic minerals.
+Professor Adrian Muxworthy of IARC runs the palaeomagnetism laboratory at the White City Campus allowing for the detailed analysis and characterisation of magnetic minerals.

-State-of-the-art transmission electromicroscopy, gas- and liquid-mass spectroscopy, and chemical detection laboratories are operated by the Earth Sciences and Engineering Department as well has in partnership with institutes such as The National History Museum.
+State-of-the-art transmission electromicroscopy, gas- and liquid-mass spectroscopy and chemical detection laboratories are operated by the Department as well in partnership with institutes such as the Natural History Museum.

 Laboratory equipment for measuring self-potential (SP) at reservoir conditions with application to reservoir and aquifer monitoring, IOR/EOR, rock characterisation.

-To find out more about the wide-range of resources and facilities that research in the department regularly use, please visit the indivdual research group sites.
+To find out more about the wide-range of resources and facilities that researchers in the department regularly use, please visit our research page.

 State-of-the-art in-house software for modelling and simulation have been developed by the department over the last few decades for application in a wide-variety of physical and engineering processes.
 Research has culminated in the development of major numerical codes such as

 - EVENTis a general purpose finite element neutral particle radiation transport code and has been used to model radiation exchange in atmospheres, complex radiation shielding problems and near infrared optical tomography.
 EVENT also forms the radiation module of the coupled radiation/hydrodynamics code FETCH, used for modelling the criticality of fissile solutions.